All best sellers

 Some different accessories and accessories are needed when painting.
 Therefore, having a handy list of what you will need for your miniatures will come in handy.
 Here you have it:

-• An airbrush indicated for small figures that would be those of 0.2, 0.3, and 0.5mm.
+• It is indicated for small figures that would be those of 0.2, 0.3, and 0.5mm.
 The best airbrush for miniatures will always be the double-action ones.

 • A compressor with or without an air tank (or boiler) that will give the necessary force to paint.